weyoss/redis-smq/packages/redis-smq/docs/api/interfaces/IMessageAuditMessagesConfig.md

 Retention time for message IDs in seconds.

 Message IDs older than this duration are automatically purged from audit storage, regardless of whether the queue size limit has been reached.
-This helps manage long-term storage and ensures that only recent message history is retained.

 Set to `0` to disable time-based eviction, keeping messages indefinitely.